 Voice actress and biker enthusiast Yuko Goto is a big fan of Fist of the North Star, particularly of the character Souther.
 She is also one of the editors of the Hokuto Musou series of games based off of the anime/manga series.

 The HeartGold/SoulSilver miniarc in Pokémon had Lyra's friend Khoury voiced in the dub by someone who had won a contest: Chris "Kirbopher" Niosi.
+Though she was already a promoted fangirl by the time she made her mark, Cristina Valenzuela as Layla also counts.

 Mark Simmons and Keith Rhee, two Big Name Fans of Gundam, were hired by Bandai, Simmons working on the localization of several series and Rhee on the official website.
 Furthermore, the Federation male custom pilots in the Encounters In Space game are named after the two of them.